alextbok/py-github/README.md

 In this case, use the keyword argument **method** to delineate the type request you want to make.

-The 'GET' verb is always the default, so it's unnecessary to include this in the function call.
+The **GET** verb is always the default, so it's unnecessary to include this in the function call.
 For example, to [create a new repo](https://developer.github.com/v3/repos/#create), the new signature is
 ```
     >>> api_obj.user_repos(method='POST', name='foo', description='bar')